GrainSense vs HarvestAI

 Free

-HarvestAI offers a free plan with limited features and paid plans for more advanced capabilities.
+Offers a free plan with basic features and paid subscriptions for advanced analytics and team use.

 -